Lydick, Indiana: History

+The Michiana Pallet Recycle Company is a place where people recycle pallets.
+It is located on Quince Road, between the Norfolk Southern and South Shore Line tracks which serve and run past Lydick as a train-horn area.

+There is talks ongoing to convert this town into a quiet zone, but such acceptance would be required by both the South Bend government and Federal Railroad Administration.

-A post office opened under the name Warren Centre in 1839.
+Lydick was platted during 1831–82, in which later a post office opened under the name Warren Centre in 1839.
 It was renamed to Sweet Home in 1885, and in 1902 was renamed again to Lindley.
 It was renamed once more to Lydick in 1909, and was discontinued in 1913.
-In the early years, there was a south shore station during the time.
-As of now, it is truncated and does not exist.
-The location is unknown, but assuming it is near the now Lydick church.